sarbal/BINF_tut/lessons/lesson1.md

 ```

 ### Advanced data types

-- Factors
-- define your own data class
-- has levels or strict values that this new data class can take
+- Factors: define your own data class and has levels or strict values that this new data class can take.
 ```
 sex <-  c("male", "female", "male", "male", "female")
 sex <- factor( sex, levels=c("male", "female"))
 sex
 ```
-- If you try to assign a new value to a variable, it has be one of the levels
+- If you try to assign a new value to a variable, it has be one of the known levels, otherwise goes to NA.

 ```
 sex[1] <- "female"
 sex[2] <- "unknown" # This will cause an error!
 ```

-- Lists are collections of data
-- Elements can be of varying lengths and data classes/types
+- Lists are collections of data, and elements in a list can be of varying lengths and data classes/types.
 ```
 B <- 1:10
 C <- sex
 D <- list(A,B,C)
 ```
-- access different levels with double square brackets
+- Access different levels with double square brackets
 ```
 D[[1]]
 ```